sassoftware/event-provenance-registry/docs/explanations/cdf-blog.md

 Each of these fields is just a string, though we strongly recommend you impose some standards for how each is formatted, depending on your situation.
-[Events](#events) requires these five fields to be defined.
 NVRPP is based off of the [NEVRA](https://docs.fedoraproject.org/en-US/modularity/core-concepts/nsvca/) from Fedora.
 It allows us to represent most types of artifacts that might flow through our pipeline.
 Events that have matching NVRPPs are associated with the